GeorgiosIoannouCoder/fervi/README.md

    </a>
 </p>

 An emotion classification project which takes image files captured from human face and predicts the emotion conveyed from the facial expression.
-Please visit the application [here](https://fervi.herokuapp.com/) to explore the project and its capabilities including real-time video emotion classification.
+Please visit the application [here](https://fervi.herokuapp.com/) to explore the project and its capabilities including real-time video emotion classification and real-time graphs.

 ## DATASETS USED